 I saw this in qa/standalone/scrub/osd-scrub-repair.sh TEST_corrupt_scrub_replicated() ROBJ17 if you try to read it BEFORE the repair.
 The current code verifies the repair by reading it afterwards.

-#2 Updated by David Zafman about 1 year ago
+#2 Updated by David Zafman over 4 years ago

 - Status changed from New to In Progress